-This condition is applicable for registered persons who have opted to pay tax under section 10 or by availing the benefit of Notification No. 2/2019 - Central Tax (Rate), dated the 7th March, 2019 from the beginning of a financial year.
-Such persons shall furnish details of outward and inward supplies and return under rules 59 (GSTR-1), 60 (GSTR-2 not made operational till date) and 61(GSTR-3B) relating to the period during which the person was liable to furnish such details and returns till the due date of furnishing the return for the month of September of the succeeding financial year or furnishing of annual return of the preceding financial year, whichever is earlier.
-Such person shall not be eligible to avail input tax credit on receipt of invoices or debit notes from the supplier for the period prior to his opting for the composition scheme or opting for paying tax by availing the benefit of Notification of No. 2/2019- Central Tax (Rate), dated 7th March, 2019.
+This condition is applicable for registered persons who have opted to pay tax under section 10 from the beginning of a financial year.
+Such persons shall furnish details of outward and inward supplies and return under rules 59 (GSTR-1), 60 (GSTR-2A) and 61(GSTR-3B) relating to the period during which the person was liable to furnish such details and returns till the due date of furnishing the return for the month of September of the succeeding financial year or furnishing of annual return of the preceding financial year, whichever is earlier.
+Such person shall not be eligible to avail input tax credit on receipt of invoices or debit notes from the supplier for the period prior to his opting for the composition scheme.